fixmycrypto/FixMyCrypto/README.md

 In the case of Ethereum, only one address (index 0) is typically used because the same address is used for every transaction on the same account.

-Example for one known address:
+### Example for one known address

     "knownAddresses":  [
         "bc1qmr9cmy3p3q695mkn5rnmz27csvnvr2ja05wa4p"
     ],

+If the address you provide is not the first address for your first account (account 0, index 0), then you probably need to set the indices and accounts ranges as described below.

-Example for multiple known addresses:
+### Example for multiple known addresses

     "knownAddresses":  [
             "bc1qmr9cmy3p3q695mkn5rnmz27csvnvr2ja05wa4p",